tylerlong/markdown-plus/README.md

 ## Thanks

+- Thanks to those who have bought our apps to support our development !
 - Thanks to all the dependent open source projects' authors !
 - Thank [ASTND](http://www.weibo.com/236986311) for designing the icon !
 - Thanks to those who have contributed by creating PRs / issues !
-- Thanks to those who have bought our app to support our development !

 ## License